andytudhope/living-blue-book/source/knowledge_repo/index.md

 The Nothing it set out from--Oh, make haste!" — Omar Khayyam

 "Die into your nothingness and you will live by the light of the eternal soul." — Shaykh Fadhlalla Haeri

+"0 joy! that in our embers
+Is something that doth live,
+That Nature yet remembers
+What was so fugitive!" — William Wordsworth

 "There is no insurmountable solitude.
 All paths lead to the same goal: to convey to others what we are.
 And we must pass through solitude and difficulty, isolation and silence in order to reach forth to the enchanted place where we can dance our clumsy dance and sing our sorrowful song — but in this dance or in this song there are fulfilled the most ancient rites of our conscience in the awareness of being human and of believing in a common destiny." — Pablo Neruda